hlascs (@) uwec.edu

 Note: Calculators will not be allowed so preservice teachers can learn to think like elementary students, who do not use calculators for these mathematical topics.

-It is important to accurately show your mathematical thinking and to communicate clearly.
+It is important to clearly communicate our mathematical thinking throughout the class.
 On every assignment, the preservice teacher starts at zero then earns "math points" (MP) for demonstration of mathematical thinking in their solutions.
 If any concerns arise regarding grading, contact the instructor in a timely manner.

 Before class activities are intended to be completed to the best of your ability.
 The idea behind these activities is that you learn more by trying something first (in this case before class), then getting feedback (during class).
 Perfection is not expected on these activities.
 If tasks are unclear, please ask questions via email.
-Also, feel free to work with fellow classmates on these tasks.
+Also, feel free to work with fellow classmates on these tasks unless otherwise stated.

 Recommended practice exercises from the book and other resources are listed in the daily calendar.
 These tasks are not graded but are recommended because practice problems may appear on assessments while readings provide context for class activities.
 Group work is recommended for extra practice problems.